Celestí Boada

-Celestí Boada i Salvador (1902 – 18 October 1939) was a Spanish catalan politician.
-He was born in Santa Coloma de Gramanet.
-He was a member of the Republican Left of Catalonia.
-He supported the Second Spanish Republic in the Spanish Civil War.
+Celestí Boada i Salvador (1902 – 18 October 1939) was a Spanish-Catalan politician.
+Born in Santa Coloma de Gramenet, he was a member of the Republican Left of Catalonia and supported the Second Spanish Republic in the Spanish Civil War.
 Because he was a Catalan nationalist, he was executed by firing squad by the government of Francisco Franco in Campo de la Bota after the Nationalist victory.